samlynndavis/Bodiless-JS-Chris/packages/bodiless-documentation/doc/Development/Contributing.md

 ## Commits

-We do not commit directly to the `master` branch, and since all pull requests will get squashed during merge, standalone commits' messages do not matter.
+We do not commit directly to the `main` branch, and since all pull requests will get squashed during merge, standalone commits' messages do not matter.
 Commit message format or commit frequency is not regulated.
 However commit messages should not contain spam, harassment, and other immoral or illegal content.

 ## Pull Requests

-All work must be submitted in the form of a pull request to the master branch.
+All work must be submitted in the form of a pull request to the main branch.

 ## Raising Pull Requests